-Now showing in our restaurant for the month of December!
+Now showing in our restaurant

 At Enoteca Maria, we welcome artists from the North Shore and other parts of Staten Island to bring their art to our table.
 We’re devoting a space just for you, to feature a selection of art work each month in our virtual gallery…Enoteca Galleria.